Duplicate records, inconsistent fields, and broken automations indicate a CRM system that cannot be trusted.

 Automation tools such as Make, Zapier, and n8n.

-Monitoring systems using automated reporting.
+Monitoring via automated reporting.

 See platform selection, Zapier alternatives, and all blogs.